-- 11.1 10.1 Financial implications are set-out in the body of the report. - 11.2 Section 151 Officer's comments: Updated capital projections at Quarter 2 will be brought to Audit, Crime & Disorder and Scrutiny Committee in November.
+- 11.1 Financial implications are set-out in the body of the report. - 11.2 Section 151 Officer's comments: Updated capital projections at Quarter 3 will be brought to Audit, Crime & Disorder and Scrutiny Committee in February 2022. - 11.3 The process for setting the 2022/23 capital programme is underway and will report back to policy committees in January 2022.